SvenjaHalfter/svenjahalfter.github.io/_pages/currentprojects.md

 ## Previous projects
-**PhD project: Role of zooplankton in the Biological Carbon Pump of the subantarctic Southern Ocean (2017-2021)**

-This PhD project explored how zooplankton impact carbon export and sequestration in the subantarctic Southern Ocean.
+**PhD project: Role of zooplankton in the Biological Carbon Pump of the subantarctic Southern Ocean (2017-2021)** This project explored how zooplankton impact carbon export and sequestration in the subantarctic Southern Ocean.

 In particular, I worked on:
 - How zooplankton contributes in shaping the characteristic carbon export regimes in the Southern Ocean.
 You can read this literature review [here](https://www.frontiersin.org/articles/10.3389/fmars.2020.567917/full).